TTomasz90/Broadcaster/ReadMe.txt

 *** MAKE SURE TO INPUT YOUR ID AND TOKEN FOR TWILLIO API IN THE CREDENTIALS.TXT FILE YOU MUST CREATE A TWILLIO ACCOUNT FOR THOSE.

-IN THE PROCESS OF UPLOADING SERVER TO HEROKU QUIZ PORTION NOT WORKING SENDING MESSAGES AND EMAILLS WILL WORK.

 ***NEW FOR VERSION 0.5.0 RANKER REQUIRES MySQL DATABASE CONNECTION